 Is there an annual fee on the IHG® Rewards Club Premier Credit Card?

-The IHG® Rewards Club Premier Credit Card does have an annual fee: $0 Intro for the First Year, then $89.
+The IHG® Rewards Club Premier Credit Card does have an annual fee: $89.
 This means your first annual fee will be charged 12 months from when you apply for the card.
 That can be a great opportunity to try out the benefits of the card and make sure it's something that works for you before needing to pay the annual fee.

 The information related to the Hilton Honors American Express Surpass® Card has been independently collected by ValuePenguin and has not been reviewed or provided by the issuer of this card prior to publication.